adgayle/aws-saa-study-guide/saa.md

     * Transition to Standard - Infrequent Access storage class after 30 days
     * Transition to Glacier storage class 30 days after Infrequent Access if relevant
     * Permanently delete
+### Transfer Acceleration
+* Uses CloudFront Edge locations to speed up file transfers with S3
+* Uses new URL e.g. bucketname.s3.accelerate.amazonaws.com
+### Static Websites
+* Policy to make the entire bucket public
+* Websites that require database access cannot be hosted with S3 (unless you make calls to the API Gateway and Lamda)
+* Scales automatically
+* Sample URL bucketname.s3-websie-us-east-1.amazonaws.com (for website enabled)
 ### Security and Encryption
 * New buckets are private
 * Send access logs to separate S3 bucket